pearcej/cppds/_sources/Recursion/Figures/TheThreeLawsofRecursion_old.rst

       :answer_d: n &lt;= 1
       :feedback_a:  Although this would work there are better and slightly more efficient choices. since fact(1) and fact(0) are the same.
       :feedback_b: A good choice, but what happens if you call fact(0)?
-      :feedback_c: This base case would be true for all numbers greater than zero so fact of any positive number would be 1.
+      :feedback_c: This basecase would be true for all numbers greater than zero so fact of any positive number would be 1.
       :feedback_d: Good, this is the most efficient, and even keeps your program from crashing if you try to compute the factorial of a negative number.

       Suppose you are going to write a recusive function to calculate the factorial of a number.  fact(n) returns n * n-1 * n-2 * ...
 Where the factorial of zero is defined to be 1.
 What would be the most appropriate base case?